PythonRails/rails/docs/README.md

 Table of content
 ---

+- [List of features](chapters/features.md) - what is different from other web frameworks
 - [Controllers](chapters/controllers.md) - business logic of your project.
 - [Models](chapters/models.md) - ORM layer between database and your code.
 Include data validation and HTML forms generation.
 - [Views](chapters/views.md) - convert models to HTML or JSON representation.
 Allow to generate different representation of the same dataset.